 In 2008, Kohler Corporation, based in Sheboygan Falls adopted a zero-carbon energy goal by 2035.
 The company has also purchased 100 MW of wind energy to offset all their energy emissions in the U.S. and Canada.

 Eighteen years ago, the nonprofit organization Winrock International established the American Carbon Registry, the first on-line greenhouse gas emission tracking system in the world.
 The site verifies and tracks the purchase and sale of carbon offset projects from California’s regulated market through the state’s Cap and Trade Program as well as those voluntary offset projects.
-The registry currently lists 13 Wisconsin businesses: seven farms creating renewable energy from livestock waste), four forest carbon projects, and two transportation or fleet efficiency projects.
+The registry currently lists 14 Wisconsin businesses including: farms creating renewable energy from livestock waste, improved forest management projects (storing carbon in soil and trees), and transportation or fleet efficiency projects.

 12 Deloitte Center for Financial https://www2.deloitte.com/us/en/pages/financial-services/articles/insurance-companies-climate-change-risk.html